 Imagine if you were crystal clear on what the essence of your brand is?
 Everything else just falls into place after that.

 The reality is that your visual identity, like a logo, is not actually your brand.
 A logo is just one tiny piece of the branding puzzle - it is a recognizable element of your brand that people can recognize you with.
 When you are planning to create a full visual brand identity, you need to have a solid brand strategy that gives you all the information you need to succeed.
+It will inform everything else, from your brand guide to your website design and that's how you create a cohesive brand – from inside out!

 A good brand strategy allows you to create brand authenticity.